 Wrapping up

-To wrap things up, let us return to the benefits of software modernization and see what you get from it.
+Let us return to the benefits of software modernization and see what you get from it.
 Naturally, the benefits of software product modernization services would reveal themselves depending on what prerequisites you start off with.
-The goal of modernization is to solve ongoing problems and give your business a fighting chance in the ever-fiercer competition on the market.
+The goal of modernization is to solve ongoing problems and give your business a fighting chance in the ever-fiercer competition in the market.

 1. Reduce costs and gain higher ROI.
 Modernized software might be a considerable investment, but it is necessary for the long-term cost efficiency of your business.
 In some cases, businesses double their efficiency by switching to new software and generating enough ROI to cover the cost of software modernization services and more.